-Student schedules for the upcoming school year are made available one week prior to orientation.
-The counseling department will be available during specific summer hours to allow students to make schedule changes prior to the start of school.
+Student schedules for the upcoming school year are made available at the end of July each summer.
+The counseling department will be available during orientation in August to allow students to make schedule changes prior to the start of school.

 Student schedules will be set on the first day of classes each semester.
-Students will be allowed to drop a course and replace that course with a study hall during the first two weeks of each semester without academic consequences.
+Students may not add any new courses after the start of each semester.
+Students will be allowed to drop a course (to be replaced with a study hall or release period) during the first two weeks of each semester without academic consequences.
 After two weeks, and through the sixth week of school, students may drop a course and be issued a W for withdraw.
-After the sixth week students who drop a course will be issued an F. Students may not add any new courses after the start of each semester.
+After the sixth week students who drop a course will be issued an F.